nikhil-pillare/GULMOHAR-flower_shop/README.md

 ### Usage
 Gulmohar is designed to be user-friendly and easy to navigate.
 The website includes the following pages:

-[Home](/index.html): A landing page with information about the store and featured products and categories.
+[Home](/index.html)Made by :shipit: : A landing page with information about the store and featured products and categories.

 ![homepage](https://user-images.githubusercontent.com/113030961/229373643-9f50cfe7-e0c5-44ef-b22a-87a9c10a2c6d.JPG)